kyma-project/kyma/resources/README.md

 ## Installation
-`Monitoring` chart is not installed by default on minikube installation.
-Its present by default for cluster installations.
+The monitoring chart is not installed by default when you install Kyma on minikube.
+It is present by default for cluster installations.

-To Install `monitoring` chart on minikube cluster one can run following command:
+To install monitoring chart on the minikube cluster, run the following command:

 ```bash
 helm install monitoring --set global.isLocalEnv=true --set global.alertTools.credentials.victorOps.apikey="" --set global.alertTools.credentials.victorOps.routingkey="" --set global.alertTools.credentials.slack.channel="" --set global.alertTools.credentials.slack.apiurl="" -n kyma-system